History of Wendy Williams in Timeline

 In 2009, Wendy Williams was inducted into the National Radio Hall of Fame.

-2010: International Broadcast of The Wendy Williams Show
+2010: The Wendy Williams Show goes international

-In 2010, BET started airing "The Wendy Williams Show" internationally in 54 countries through BET International.
+In 2010, BET started airing 'The Wendy Williams Show' internationally in 54 countries through BET International.

 Loading Video...

-2011: Hosted Love Triangle and Appeared on Drop Dead Diva
+2011: Hosted Love Triangle for GSN

 Loading Video...